 A new data source will be created.

-The first time we open the new data source, the opening process will be very slow, while a spatial index is built (a one-time job).
+If we have not created an index in advance using the Tools - Index LiDAR Files command, the first time we open a drawing in the new data source, the opening process will be slow, while a spatial index is built (a one-time job).

 Opening the data source thereafter will be fast, as long as the accessory .mapindexp file accompanies the .las or .laz file.